HubPages is a one-of-a-kind online community of writers, editors, artists, and everyday enthusiasts sharing expertise

-- include original or legally used and attributed photos, video, and other useful capsules
+- bolster their written content with original or legally used and attributed photos, videos, and other useful media.

-- lastly, but perhaps most importantly, are better than other articles on the same topic
+- are better than other articles on the same topic.

 Write About Topics You Are Passionate About and Have Expertise In

-The first step in publishing a Hub is knowing what you want the Hub to be about.
+The first step in publishing an article is figuring out what you want it to be about.
 What's your topic?
-Ideally, it's something you're well-informed about and want to share with others.
-But before you start typing, make sure you can answer "yes" to both of the questions below.
+Ideally, it should be something you're well-informed about and want to share with others.
+So, before you start typing, make sure you can answer "yes" to both of the questions below.

-We have found that the most successful Hubs are those written by Hubbers who are passionate about their topic and have genuine expertise in the subject.
-Hubbers who write on a topic solely for monetary reasons have a harder time sustaining that traffic and income.
-Plus, it's a lot more fun to write on a subject you love (and the earnings are an added bonus)!
-AND, you are making the world a better place with your amazing knowledge - well done!
+We have found that the most successful articles are those written by authors who are passionate about their topic and have genuine expertise in the subject.
+Those who write on a topic solely for monetary reasons usually have a harder time sustaining that traffic and income.
+Plus, it's a lot more fun to write on a subject you love.
+The earnings are an added bonus, and you'll be making the world a better place with your amazing knowledge.

-This is an important question to ask yourself before you sit down and begin composing your Hub.
+This is an important question to ask yourself before you sit down and begin composing your article.
 There's nothing wrong with having specific, niche interests, but make sure you would be interested in the topic if it were written by someone else.
 Being a good online citizen means creating high-quality content that others will find useful.

 Share your tips and advice.
 Many people turn to the Internet to find solutions to their problems and answers to their questions.

-If you can think of a question that many people ask, but very few seem to have the answer to, that question can be a springboard for a fantastic Hub.
-Many Hub ideas come from personal searches that render poor results.
+If you can think of a question that many people ask but very few seem to have the answer to, that question can be a springboard for a fantastic article.
+Many article ideas come from personal searches that render poor results.
 If you conduct a search on a specific topic and come upon only lackluster results, write the best article on the topic, and you might be able to rank well on search engine results pages.
 Here are some suggestions.